uwescience/myria-docs/myriaX.markdown

 	2 = localhost
 	1 = localhost

-#### Check the cluster status
+* Check the cluster status

-A. Query which workers the master knows about.
-They better match what's in `deployment.cfg`!
+- Query which workers the master knows about.

     curl -i localhost:8753/workers

-B. Query which workers are alive.
+- Query which workers are alive.
+They better match what's in `deployment.cfg.local`!

     curl -i localhost:8753/workers/alive

-#### Using the cluster
+### 4. Using the cluster

 To execute queries, we send requests to the coordinator using the coordinator's REST API.
 The coordinator takes query plans in JSON format as input.

-XXX HERE ADD LINK TO DOCUMENTATION OF THE API XXX

-XXX HERE ADD LINK TO DOCUMENTATION OF THE JSON FORMAT FOR QUERIES  XXX

 We illustrate the basic functionality using examples in the directory `jsonQueries/getting_started`.
 The  `jsonQueries` directory contains additional examples.
+The documentation of the full set of REST APIs can be founded [here](http://docs.myriarest.apiary.io/).

-A. Ingest some data.
+* Ingest some data.

 To ingest tables that are not very large, we can send the data directly to the coordinator through the REST API.
 We discuss how to ingest larger tables XXX POINTER TO DOCUMENTATION XXX.